nginx/nginx-asg-sync/examples/azure.md

 - The `subscription_id` key defines the Azure unique subscription id that identifies your Azure subscription.
 - The `resource_group_name` key defines the Azure resource group of your Virtual Machine Scale Set and Virtual Machine for NGINX Plus.
-- The `custom_headers` key (optional) defines custom HTTP headers to be sent with API requests.
+- The `custom_headers` key (optional) defines custom HTTP headers to be sent with NGINX+ API requests.
 This is useful for:
   - NGINXaaS for Azure: Requires `Content-Type: application/json` and `Authorization: ApiKey <base64_dataplane_key>` headers
   - Custom authentication or other API requirements
   - Any additional headers needed by your specific NGINX Plus setup